Lazaros Papadopoulos: Greek senior national team

-With the senior Greece national team, Papadopoulos won the gold medal at the 2005 EuroBasket.
+With the senior Greece national team, Papadopoulos won the gold medal at the 2005 FIBA EuroBasket.
 With Greece, he also won the silver medal at the 2006 FIBA World Championship.
-Papadopulos was also a member of the Greek teams that competed at the 2001 EuroBasket and the 2007 EuroBasket.
+Papadopulos was also a member of the Greek teams that competed at the 2001 FIBA EuroBasket and the 2007 FIBA EuroBasket.
 He was also a part of Greece's 2004 Summer Olympic Games team.
 He played in a total of 103 games for Greece at the senior men's level, averaging 8.2 points per game.
 While playing with Greek the national team, Papadopoulos also won the Acropolis Tournament five times: in 2000, 2003, 2005, 2006, and 2007.